 Bob wanted to understand why.

 So what did Bob do?
 He raised prices but included (in the price of a condo) moving fees plus 2 years of storage.
 Result?
 Sales went up 17%.

 As marketers, we intuitively realize that buyers often don’t know what they want.
 This is why surveys and focus groups can be so challenging.
 But I’ve never really thought about why buyers don’t know what they want.
-Turns out that there is an evolutionary reason for this.
+It turns out that there is an evolutionary reason for this.
 And the book Alchemy by Rory Sutherland has a beautiful example.
 It’s the story of the hare (excerpt below):

 In evolutionary terms, we are better off not knowing; we have evolved to deceive ourselves in order that we are better at deceiving others.
 The theory is that if all our unconscious motivations were to impinge on our conscious, subtle cues in behavior might reveal our true motivation, which would limit our social and reproductive prospects.